egiden/django-contact-us-tools/docs/source/base_message_model.rst

     :type: str or None
     :value: None

-    The business or website name to be displayed on the email.
+    The business or website name to be displayed in the email.

 .. attribute:: BaseMessage.COPYRIGHT_YEAR
     :type: str or None
     :value: None

-    The year displayed on the email's copyright notice.
+    The year displayed in the email's copyright notice.

 .. attribute:: BaseMessage.SUBJECT
     :type: str or None